pgexperts/redis_fdw-dev/README.md

 (9.2 and later) tablekeyset: fetch item names from the named set
         Default: none

+(9.2 and later) singleton_key: get all the values in the table from a single named object.
+	    Default: none, meaning don't just use a single object.

-You can only have one of tablekeyset and tablekeyprefix.
+You can only have one of tablekeyset and tablekeyprefix, and if you use singleton_key you can't have either.

 Structured items are returned as array text, or, if the value column is a text array as an array of values.
 In the case of hash objects this array is an array of key, value, key, value ...

+Singleton key tables are returned as rows with a single column of text in the case of lists sets and scalars, rows with key and value text columns for hashes, and rows with a value text columns and an optional numeric score column for zsets.

 The following parameter can be set on a user mapping for a Redis foreign server: